ThomasFirmin/hpo_snn/README.md

 We did not face critical issues running Lava-DL and Bindsnet with `Pytorch v.2.0.1`.

 ### Bindsnet
-Bindsnet must be installed by hand following instructions found [here](https://bindsnet-docs.readthedocs.io/installation.html).
+Bindsnet must be installed by hand, following instructions found [here](https://bindsnet-docs.readthedocs.io/installation.html).

 #### Locally installing network module
 Locally install `Lie` containing networks and other tools concerning the SNN part using Bindsnet with :